 The College of Natural Science at Michigan State University is home to 29 departments and programs in the biological, physical and mathematical sciences.

-The college averages $28M in research expenditures annually while providing world-class educational opportunities to more than 5,000 undergraduate majors and nearly 1,000 graduate students.
-There are approximately 325 faculty and staff associated with NatSci and more than 40,000 living alumni worldwide.
+The college averages $51M in research expenditures annually while providing world-class educational opportunities to more than 6,500 undergraduate majors and nearly 1,000 graduate students.
+There are 730 faculty and academic staff associated with NatSci and more than 47,000 living alumni worldwide.